 It's a strawberry moon and Sumer Is Icumen In.
 This favorite Middle-English song-round regales the onset of summer and was learned by children at the beginning of the Renaissance.
-It passed through a poet named Ezra whose parodic phrase, Winter is icumen in, stings with Goddamn hilarity.
+It passed through a poet named Ezra whose parody, Winter Is Icumen In, stings with Goddamn hilarity.

 Ezra, the moniker of old lives, old soldiers, and young children—many of whom suffered the dread flu-pandemic of the last century—resides in our deep-rooted cemetery high on our hill where we vest our Moon.
 We barely notice this barely legible name scratched on a weathered headstone frosted half out of the ground during a century or more of Goddamn winters.